smoeding/puppet-openssl/REFERENCE.md

 ### <a name="openssl_genparam"></a>`openssl_genparam`

 The type is refreshable.
-The `openssl_genaram` type will regenerate the parameters if the resource is notified from another resource.
+The `openssl_genparam` type will regenerate the parameters if the resource is notified from another resource.

 #### Examples